nightkr/docker-blockland/README.md

 This is an attempt for creating a standard environment for Blockland servers on Linux using Docker.

-Since getting Blockland to run flawlessly under it is a notoriously finicky process that nobody really understands, it's better to get it done with once in a reproducible manner.
+Since getting Blockland to run flawlessly under Linux is a notoriously finicky process that nobody really understands, it's better to get it done with once in a reproducible manner.

 Usage
 -----